robsonshockwave/robsonshockwave/README.md

 ### Hello, world! ✟

-I like competition, being on top of technology and when I'm late I recover easily.
+I like competition, being on top of technology and when I'm late I recover easily...

 Learning Javascript, Node, HTML, CSS, Laravel, React, PostgreSQL, MongoDB and in the future Typescript, Dart and Flutter.
 <br>